harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference.md

    </tr>
    </table>

-   ### Scanner support
+### Scanner binaries used in STO container images

 Harness maintains and updates a container image for every scanner supported by STO.
-The following table lists the binaries and current versions for the most popular scanners.
+The following table lists the binaries and versions used for the most popular scanners.

 <table>
 <thead>